seanlnge/sitegen/templates/TEMPLATE_REFINING.md

 After data entry, this will be the final rendition of the website, so ensure that the website will meet the client's needs.
 -->
 ```
 Remove all Latin filler text (lorem ipsum dolor sit amet) and replace with data entry tags $NAME$.
 Data entry tags will always be between two dollar signs, and attempt to name the tag close to what its purpose is.
-For example $HEADER$, $MAIN_MOTTO$, and $ARTICLE_2_PARAGRAPH$ are all valid tags.
-Add $POTENTIAL_EXTRA_SECTION$ below the main div in <body> to allow model to place more HTML if needed.
-Any other potential extra information should be denoted through a data entry tag with a name prefixed in "POTENTIAL_".
+For example `$HEADER$`, `$MAIN_MOTTO$`, and `$ARTICLE_2_PARAGRAPH$` are all valid tags.
+Add `$POTENTIAL_EXTRA_SECTION$` below the main div in <body> to allow model to place more HTML if needed.
+Any other potential extra information should be denoted through a data entry tag with a name prefixed in `POTENTIAL_`.

 ### style.css
 If a specific color scheme is being followed in the template, and the number of different colors is manageable, allow the model to choose the color scheme.
 This can be done by utilizing CSS vars and replacing the color with `$COLOR_1$`.
 For instance, if a template has a color scheme consisting of only 4 different colors, add to the top of the CSS file